Surbhi-Kohli/DockerAndk8s/ManageDataAndVolumes/3ManagingDockerVolumes.md

                 docker volume create <volumeName>// to create a volume.When u do docker run, u can use this named volume for a particular folder

  <img width="761" alt="Screenshot 2023-05-30 at 10 05 08 PM" src="https://github.com/Surbhi-Kohli/DockerAndk8s/assets/32058209/2038a5ae-7189-4fe1-badf-ce9f925ccaea">

+Mountpoint is the path on the host machine where this is stored.Nonetheless, u will not be able to find this path on your system as this inside a lil virtual machine that docker sets up on the host system.
+Options: would show things like Read only,etc

+               docker volume rm <volume-name>//but u cant remove a volume of a currently running container thats using it. docker volume prune // to remove unused volumes